973.228.9898

 1. Manual Distraction is when a driver removes their hands from the steering wheel.

-2. Visual Distraction is when a driver stops watching the road to look elsewhere.
+2. Visual distraction is when a driver stops watching the road to look elsewhere.

-3. Cognitive Distraction is when the driver diverts their attention from driving altogether, such as by texting or checking email.
+3. Cognitive distraction is when the driver diverts their attention from driving altogether, such as by texting or checking email.

-All three of these classifications of distracted driving frequently result in car accidents within the state of New Jersey and around the country.
+Texting while driving is particularly dangerous because it involves all three types of distraction simultaneously, making it one of the most hazardous activities a driver can engage in.
+However, all three of these classifications of distracted driving frequently result in car accidents within the state of New Jersey and around the country.

 Common Types of Distracted Driving

 Just texting one message takes a driver’s eyes off the road for nearly 5 seconds.
 That could be compared to driving blindly for 100 yards at 55 mph.
 It’s also comparable to driving with a blood alcohol content of .08—the legal limit in New Jersey.
-Texting detracts from the driver’s manual, visual and cognitive abilities.
+Cell phone use and texting may be the chief culprits, but there are other common types of distracted driving.
+These include:

 • Adjusting a media device, such as a radio